jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 Every reference in any enactment to a dietitian or registered dietitian must, unless a different intention appears, be taken to be a reference to a person who is, or is deemed to be, registered under this Act with the Dietitians Board and who is practising dietetics in accordance with his or her scope of practice.

 ### 163 Reference to medical laboratory technologists, etc, in other enactments
-(1) Every reference in any enactment to a medical laboratory technologist or registered medical laboratory technologist must, unless a different intention appears, be taken to be a reference to a person who is, or is deemed to be, registered under this Act with the Medical Laboratory Science Board and who is practising medical laboratory science in accordance with his or her scope of practice.
+(1) Every reference in any enactment to a medical laboratory technologist or registered medical laboratory technologist must, unless a different intention appears, be taken to be a reference to a person who is, or is deemed to be, registered under this Act with the Medical Sciences Council of New Zealand and who is practising medical laboratory science in accordance with his or her scope of practice.
 (2) Every reference in any enactment to a medical radiation technologist or registered medical radiation technologist must, unless a different intention appears, be taken to be a reference to a person who is, or is deemed to be, registered under this Act with the Medical Radiation Technologists Board and who is practising medical radiation technology in accordance with his or her scope of practice.
 (3) Every reference in any enactment to a podiatrist or registered podiatrist must, unless a different intention appears, be taken to be a reference to a person who is, or is deemed to be, registered under this Act with the Podiatrists Board and who is practising podiatry in accordance with his or her scope of practice.